Sohett/rails-wikinimous/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : the last version

-* System dependencies
+* System dependencies: NONE, it's a standalone app

-* Configuration
+* Configuration: I have no idea

-* Database creation
+* Database creation: JSON

 * Database initialization